-I will be eternally thankful that I had surrounded myself with a team that allowed me to have time to progress without scaring me or pushing any interventions on me.
+I’m eternally thankful that I had surrounded myself with a team that allowed me to have time to progress without scaring me or pushing any interventions on me.

 My midwife was on call, and her phone rang several times as I was pushing.
 When my baby’s head began to emerge in earnest, I remember saying, “Please don’t answer your phone,” haha.